rzmk/commit-helper/README.md

 ### `--debug`

-If you want to see the debug output, use the `ch --debug` flag.
+If you want to see the debug output, use the `--debug` flag.

 ```bash
 ch --debug